Understand the advantages and differences between air spray, air assist, electrostatic and rotary bell applicator technology.

 - The charged material will then wrap itself around the object, which will increase surface space that is coated.

 Because of this wraparound effect, electrostatic applicators are especially suitable for coating tubular products.

-This video compares the transfer efficiency of a Pro Xp Electrostatic Spray Gun to that of a G15 Air-Assist Spray Gun.
+This video compares the transfer efficiency of an electrostatic air spray gun to that of a conventional spray gun: